gen-ie/BOOK2PPT_Honours_2024/README.md

 - Slide deck with AnimateDiff-generated visuals
 - Slide deck with StableDiff-generated visuals

-Futhermore, this folder also stores individual component information of these slide decks for evaluation.
-Components include:
+Futhermore, this folder also stores additional information about these slide decks.
+They include:
-- Generated visuals for each slide deck
-- Slide text extracted from each deck
 - Records for number of slides dedicated for each section for each deck
 - Prompts used for visual generation